tomasferrarisenda/automate-all-the-things-braindamage/README.md

 ## Challenge
 Using the templates on the "Create" tab:
-1. Create a new Group, merge the Pull Request.
+1. Create a new Group, merge the generated Pull Request into your main branch.
-2. Create a new System that is owned by that Group, merge the Pull Request.
+2. Create a new System that is owned by that Group, merge the generated Pull Request into your main branch.
-3. Create a new NGINX service that belongs to that system, merge the Pull Request.
+3. Create a new NGINX service that belongs to that System, merge the generated Pull Request into your main branch.
-4. Create a new Node.js service that belongs to that system, merge the Pull Request.
+4. Create a new Node.js service that belongs to that System, merge the generated Pull Request into your main branch.
+5. Run the workflows to build and deploy the new services.

 If you did everything right, you should see this new system with both services running when you deploy to EKS.

 <br/>
 <br/>